 Why?
-Because the high-carb, low-fat way of thinking is still entrenched in many people’s minds.
-This results in an increased consumption of sugar and other carbs, increasing the risk of developing diseases such as diabetes, obesity and cardiovascular disease.
+Perhaps because the high-carb, low-fat way of thinking is still entrenched in many people’s minds.
+This results in an increased consumption of sugar and other carbs, likely increasing the risk of developing diseases such as diabetes, obesity and cardiovascular disease.

-Furthermore, the continued fear of natural fats and an obsession with calories are slowing down research into more promising areas, like low-carbohydrate diets.
+Furthermore, the continued fear of natural fats and an obsession with calories may be slowing down research into more promising areas, like low-carbohydrate diets.

 According to Dr. Ludwig, we now need “a frank accounting of past and current dietary recommendations and comprehensive measures to mitigate persisting harms from the low-fat diet era”.

-In other words, the low-fat diet is dead1.
-But it’s still harming people.
-It’s time to finally put it to rest.
+In other words, the low-fat diet is pretty much dead1.
+But it’s still apparently harming people.
+It’s likely time to finally put it to rest.